Trylon Cinema: Programming and reception

-Every three months, the Trylon Cinema publishes a full schedule of screenings, approximately 10 percent of which are of first run films.
-The venue features a variety of regular exhibitions, ranging from the Trash Film Debauchery series of B movies, to the Defenders in which local cinephiles curate and defend screenings of personal favorite cult films, to Sound Unseen, a documentary project covering behind-the-scenes aspects of musicians' creative processes.
-The Trylon also hosts showcases of the films throughout various directors' careers.
+Every three months, the Trylon Cinema publishes a full schedule of screenings, most of which are second-run films.
+Scheduled programming can focus on specific genres or act as retrospectives on a particular actor, director or writer.
+The venue also features a variety of regular exhibitions, ranging from the Trash Film Debauchery series of B movies to Sound Unseen, a documentary project covering behind-the-scenes aspects of musicians' creative processes.
+Today, the theater hosts five regular rental programs as well as operates as the home for the Cult Film Collective, an organization dedicated to projecting and preserving 35mm and 16mm film prints.
 Take-Up Productions continues to use other venues such as the Heights and the Riverview for screenings necessitating larger houses.
 The Cinema is staffed almost entirely with volunteers.

 Critical reception for the Trylon has been positive.
 It was voted the best movie theater in the Minneapolis–Saint Paul area in 2011, 2012 and 2018 by City Pages, which stated in 2018 that the cinema "offers film series and selections you won't find anywhere else in Minnesota.
 That includes kung fu hits, golden-era Hollywood movies, rare music documentaries, B-horror flicks, and, thanks to monthly sessions with Trash Film Debauchery, really weird films that time forgot".
 In an unranked list of Minneapolis–Saint Paul's best cinemas written for WCCO, Eric Henderson called the Trylon the "pluckiest upstart in the Twin Cities" and described the experience of walking into the theater as "stepp[ing] onto the set of a Michel Gondry fantasy-noir about a scrappy theater thriving in the midst of a Prohibition-style ban on the moviegoing experience."
 J. L. Sosa lauded the Trylon on Film School Rejects, praising the concessions selection, the physical intimacy of the space, and the cinema's programmers for their "impeccable taste in both high- and lowbrow culture."